 Documents Needed To Apply For SSI Benefits

 Qualifying for Supplemental Security Income benefits does not require a work history, although a financial need is necessary.
 Here are the documents you will need when you apply for SSI benefits.
-Many of the documents are the same as the documents needed to apply for retirement benefits.
+Many documents are the same as those required to apply for retirement benefits.
 You will need your birth certificate, identification card, Social Security card, and citizenship record.
-If your place of birth was outside the United States, you would likely need to show your immigration documents or Form I-94.
+If your place of birth were outside the United States, you would likely need to show your immigration documents or Form I-94.

 In addition, eligibility for SSI benefits requires financial need.
 So, you will also need to present proof of your income and resources.
 This might include bank statements, W-2 forms, payroll stubs, income tax returns, insurance policies, deeds to property, and other financial documents.
 Since you must have limited income and resources to qualify for SSI, the Social Security Administration will need to verify your financial status.